Improving Performance Through AI and Machine Learning

 This applies to Codan as well.
 But Codan’s analytics are far more advanced than those of most other e-commerce sites.
 Among other things, the analytics setup includes an Adobe Analytics Premium installation and an AI and machine learning engine.
 The AI and machine learning system constantly spots patterns in the analytics system’s enormous volume of data.
 Patterns of timestamps and clicked elements, referrals and bounces.
 Patterns that, among other things, reveal which segments of users are most likely to react to which specific messaging.

 Adapting on the fly

-In this way, the site not only produces qualified guesses at what users will respond most positively to e.g. travel, company insurance messaging, or who’s engaged the most by the possibility of obtaining online-discounts, price-calculation or general sanity checks of the state of his or her present insurance schemes; the page also, automatically, picks the elements to display, that appeals most to the particular user.
+In this way, the site not only produces qualified guesses at what users will respond most positively to e.g. travel, company insurance messaging, or who’s engaged the most by the possibility of obtaining online-discounts, price-calculation or general sanity checks of the state of their current insurance schemes; the page also automatically picks the elements to display that appeal most to the particular user.
 Thus, yielding the highest click-throughs and the best results.

 It’s this automated personalization Codan decided to go for.
 “We were very curious to see how far the automation and predictive analysis approach could take us” Lars Koch Rasmussen recalls.